The New Forest boasts an impressive array of uncommon and special butterfly species. Being...

-The National Park Authority’s brownfield register as of December 2017 includes 17 sites.
-The exact location of the sites can be identified by geographical coordinates and there is also a link to the site plan.
+The National Park Authority’s brownfield register as of December 2018 includes 16 sites.
+The exact location of the sites can be identified by geographical coordinates (ETRS89 format) and there is also a link to the site plan.
 Furthermore, the register includes information about size, ownership, planning status and planning history of the brownfield site.

-The register can be viewed and downloaded on the right.
+The register can be viewed and downloaded below.

 Please contact the Policy Team on 01590 646600 or firstname.lastname@example.org to discuss the brownfield land register.